Back

 Global Digital Health Exemplars

 The Center for Global Digital Health Innovation (CGDHI) based at the Johns Hopkins Bloomberg School of Public Health and eHealth Lab Ethiopia based at the University of Gondar is working with the Bill & Melinda Gates Foundation to understand which countries have been able to successfully leverage digital solutions to transform PHC service delivery – and the facilitators and challenges experienced in their paths.
 This work is part of the larger Exemplars in Global Health initiative.
-To support this work, we are engaging stakeholders from countries that can benefit from the findings and adapt them for their country contexts.
+To support this work, we are engaging stakeholders from countries that can benefit from the findings and adapt them to their country contexts.

 Global Digital Health Exemplars